CIS-3120-SUMMER-2025/project-2-group-6/README.md

 # project-2-group-6
-Contributor: Ian
+By: Ian

-Task
+Done
-	•	Scraped a table with at least 30 rows (most populated cities).
+	•	Picked a table with 30+ rows (most populated cities).
+	•	Scraped it with Python.
-	•	Cleaned the data and stored it in DF1.
+	•	Cleaned it up a little.
-	•	Exported DF1 as a CSV file.

-Deliverables
+	•	Saved it into DF1.csv.

+Files
-	•	DF1.csv – cleaned dataset from the scraped table.
+	•	DF1.csv – cleaned dataset.
-	•	scraping/ folder contains the scraping code used.
+	•	project_q1_scraping.py – code used to scrape.

 Notes
-	•	Data was scraped using Python (BeautifulSoup, pandas).
-	•	Only minimal cleaning was required (removing null values and formatting).
+	•	Used BeautifulSoup and pandas.
-	•	The CSV is ready for use in the API and merging steps in later parts of the project.
+	•	Data is ready for the next step (API + merge).